samarthdd/k8-proxy-documentation/docs/websites/sharepoint/online/sharepoint-online-solution-deployment.md

 2. AzureAd:ClientSecret - Client Secret created in App registered with Azure Active Directory
 3. AzureAd:Domain - Domain of your O365 subscription.
 For e.g. glasswall.onmicrosoft.com.
 4. AzureAd:TenantId - Tenant id of your Azure Active Directory tenant.
 5. Glasswall:BaseUrl - Base url of your Glasswall rebuild api endpoint.
-For e.g. https://glasswall.execute-api.us-west-2.amazonaws.com/Prod/rebuild/api
+Make sure you are using valid URL.
 6. Glasswall:ApiKey - Api Key to access the Glasswall rebuild api (can be found [here](https://glasswall-store.com/products/glasswall-rebuild-cloud-in-shared-cloud-environment?variant=33739907006604)).

 #### 6. Deploy FileHandler Code